rylativity/presto_hive-metastore_superset_minio/README.md

 # Hive Standalone Metastore with Postgres Backend and Minio (S3 Compatible Object Storage) in Docker

+## Overview

-This project contains all files needed to set up and test a Hive Standalone Metastore.
-The docker-compose.yml file defines the following services: a Postgres container (backend for Hive), a Hive Metastore Container, a Minio Container (which you can use as a drop-in replacement for AWS S3) for testing the Hive metastore on an Object Store, a Presto container for querying data out of S3(Minio) using the Hive Metastore, and the four services that make up Superset for dashboarding data through Presto.
+This project contains all configuration files needed to set up a modern distributed analytics environment, allowing you to query data where it lies (in this case, in a S3 object store, in ElasticSearch, and in MongoDB).
+The docker-compose.yml file defines the following services: a Postgres container (backend for Hive Metastore), a Hive Metastore Container, a Minio Container (which you can use as a drop-in replacement for AWS S3) for testing the Hive metastore on an Object Store, a Presto container for querying data out of S3(Minio) using the Hive Metastore, and the four services that make up Superset for dashboarding data through Presto.
+There are also examples and usage instructions for interacting with the various services.

+The docker-compose.yml also defines an ElasticSearch service and a MongoDB service (both of which are commented out).
+If you wish to use ElasticSearch and/or MongoDB, uncomment the relevant lines in the docker-compose.yml (including their volume definitions at the bottom of the docker-compose.yml), and modify the relevant filenames in presto/catalog to remove ".template" (e.g. elasticsearch.properties.template -> elasticsearch.properties).
+Presto will read any files in the presto/catalog folder that ends with ".properties".

+## Pre-Requisites
+- Working installations of Docker and docker-compose (if you do not have either of these installed, Google the installation instructions, follow the official installation instructions for your operating system, and then return here to continue)
+- Experience with Docker & docker-compose (if you do not have experience with Docker or docker-compose, it would help to get some experience by following the official Docker quick-start guides; while not required, it will definitely be easier to understand this project if you understand Docker and docker-compose)
+- A high level understanding of Presto (or Trino), Hive Standalone Metastore, and S3 or Minio (if you don't know about any of these, spend a few minutes researching them and then return here to continue)

 ## Setup
-- Run `docker-compose up -d` (This will bring up the containers, initalize the metastore postgres database, create a 'test' bucket with public permissions in Minio, and create a Minio service account access-key/secret)
+- Run `docker-compose up -d` (This will bring up the containers, initalize the metastore postgres database, create a 'test' bucket with public permissions in Minio, and create a Minio service account access-key & secret-key)
 - Once the containers are running and the initialization is complete, run `./scripts_and_examples/dataload_scripts/load_taxidata_to_minio.sh` (This will download NYC Taxi Data from the year 2022 and store in in the public 'test' bucket in Minio)
 - Once the taxi data is available in Minio, you can exec into the Presto container to create the Hive schemas and tables.
 Run `docker-compose exec presto presto` to open the Presto shell in the Presto container.
 See ./dataload_scripts/presto_commands.txt for examples of how to create Hive schemas and tables.
 Alternatively, if you are using the NYC Taxi example data, you can run `./scripts_and_examples/dataload_scripts/register_presto_hive_tables.sh`, which will pass the commands in presto_commands.txt to the Presto shell in the Presto container for execution.